-Paris Press publishes groundbreaking literature by women writers that has been been overlooked by independent and mainstream publishers.
+Paris Press contributes to American culture by publishing groundbreaking work by women writers, voices overlooked by mainstream publishers.

 Founder and Director of Paris Press Jan Freeman is a poet, and since her college days in the 70s, she has loved the poetry of Muriel Rukeyser.
 In the 80s, in NYC, she heard well-known poets such as Galway Kinnell, Stanley Kunitz, Sharon Olds, Michael Harper, and Nina Cassian talk about Rukeyser's collection of essays — The Life of Poetry.
 She tried to find a copy but discovered it had been stolen from every public and school library in New York!
 Pre-internet, it took her 6 years to find the book.
 She discovered it in the window of a second-hand bookshop, while walking down Christopher Street in the Village, just before giving a poetry reading at the Civic Center Synagogue.